Central Bank Digital Currencies (CBDCs) vs. Bitcoin

 Transparency vs. Privacy

-The centralized nature of Central Bank Digital Currencies (CBDCs) could potentially enable governmental entities to track all individual transactions, which raises significant questions about privacy rights.
+The centralized nature of Central Bank Digital Currencies (CBDCs) might potentially enable governmental entities to track all individual transactions, which raises significant questions regarding privacy rights.
 Conversely, Bitcoin offers a certain degree of privacy as transactions are pseudonymous.
 This means that while the transaction details are publicly available on the blockchain, they are linked to an alphanumeric address rather than directly identifiable personal information.
 However, it’s worth noting that this doesn’t equate to complete anonymity, but it does afford users a certain level of privacy.

 Stability vs. Volatility